 Covering about 350 hectares, Susa constitutes one of the world‘s largest archaeological sites.
 It has been located at the fountainhead of the city river.
 Since the 4th millennium BC people have uninterruptedly lived there until the 8th century AH.
 Along this period, it was the capital of the Elamites and subsequently the Achaemenians for totally about 2800 years.
 For the first time, a French archeologist worked there about 150 years ago.
 Subsequently, Iranian Archaeological teams have carried out excavations here, unraething artifacts, buildings and objects from different historical periods, and most importantly about Elamite history and culture.

-The current name of Tchogha-Zanbil corresponds with the ancient city of Dur Untash, dominating the course of the Ab-e Diz, a tributary of the Karun.
-The city was founded as a religious capital during the Elamite period by Untash-Napirisha (1275-1240 BC) in a site half-way between Anshân and Susa.
-Roman Ghirshman carried out the complete exploration of the site from 1951 to 1962.
+the ancient city of Dur Untash,known as Tchogha Zanbil ,was founded as a religious capital during the Elamite period by Untash-Napirisha (1275-1240 BC) in a site half-way between Anshân(Ize) and Susa.
+The famous Archologist,Roman Ghirshman,is the one who carried out the complete exploration of this site from 1951 to 1962.

-On the north-western side of the ziggurat a group of temples were dedicated to the minor divinities, Ishnikarab and Kiririsha.
-An oval wall surrounded the temples and the ziggurat.
+On the north-western side of the ziggurat a group of temples were dedicated to the minor divinities, Ishnikarab and Kiririsha. three oval wall surrounded the temples and the ziggurat.
 The second enclosure, trapezoidal in form, delimits a vast, almost empty zone.
 In the third enclosure, only three palaces were built and a temple, near the Royal Gate, with a large interior court.
 This third enclosure was to protect the town of Dur Untash, the houses of which were never built.
 The Untash-Gal Palace (13th century BC) was discovered, separated from the temenos.

-In spite of the destruction attributed to the Assyrians, a whole series of heads, statuettes, animals and amulets were found, and the remains of two panels in ivory mosaic.
+Despite the destruction attributed to the Assyrians, a whole series of heads, statuettes, animals and amulets were found, and the remains of two panels in ivory mosaic.
 Several vaulted tombs were discovered in the basement of the royal residence, with evidence of cremation.
 Nearby was a temple dedicated to Nusku, the god of fire.